MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 Now build and run the project.
 Click the button to execute the **Click** event handler.
 That handler calls the book's title mutator function; that mutator raises an event to let the UI know that the **Title** property has changed; and the button re-queries that property's value to update its own **Content** value.

+## Using the {Binding} markup extension with C++/WinRT
+For the currently released version of C++/WinRT, in order to be able to use the {Binding} markup extension you'll need to implement the [ICustomPropertyProvider](/uwp/api/windows.ui.xaml.data.icustompropertyprovider) and [ICustomProperty](/uwp/api/windows.ui.xaml.data.icustomproperty) interfaces.

 ## Important APIs
 * [INotifyPropertyChanged::PropertyChanged](/uwp/api/windows.ui.xaml.data.inotifypropertychanged.PropertyChanged)
 * [winrt::make function template](/uwp/cpp-ref-for-winrt/make)